Code-Institute-Submissions/cosplay-mania/README.md

 ## Objective

 Cosplay Mania is a photo-sharing platform that is targeted for a specific audience: those who love to cosplay!
-Whether you love dressing up as your favorite superhero, anime character, or a real-life figure, everybody is welcome to visit Cosplay Mania and post their greatest experiences cosplaying during specific events or for personal hobby.
+Whether you love dressing up as your favorite superhero, anime character, or a real-life figure, everybody is welcome to visit Cosplay Mania and share their greatest experiences cosplaying during specific events or for personal hobby.
 A user can sign up and then login to be able to create and share their post(s) with everyone else.
 They will also be able to give likes and comments to any other posts belonging to other users, though they may also comment on their post(s).
 These posts may be updated or deleted as desired.
 The user can follow another user to be able to see new posts specific to them on the user's feed.
 Any liked posts will also show up on a specific liked page for the user to repeated viewing.
 Last but not least, the user can update their profile picture and bio if they wish to do so.

 ## User Experience